Beginnerbakes

 Instructions

-1. Preheat oven to 350°F (175°C).
+1. Preheat the oven to 350 degrees F (175 degrees C).
 Grease an 8-inch round cake pan or line it with parchment paper for easy release.

-3. Add the finely chopped apples to the dry mix and gently toss to coat, preventing them from sinking during baking.
+3. Add the finely chopped apples to the dry ingredients and toss gently to coat them so they stay evenly distributed in the cake.

-4. In a large bowl, beat eggs and brown sugar until smooth and light.
-Stir in applesauce, Greek yogurt, and vanilla until fully incorporated.
+4. In a large bowl, beat the eggs and brown sugar until smooth and slightly lightened.

-6. Pour batter into prepared pan and smooth the top with a spatula.
+7. Pour the batter into the prepared pan and smooth the top with a spatula.

-7. Bake for 38–42 minutes, or until a toothpick inserted in the center comes out clean or with a few moist crumbs.
+8. Bake for 38 to 42 minutes, until a toothpick inserted in the center comes out clean or with a few moist crumbs.

-8. Cool the cake in the pan for 10 minutes, then transfer to a wire rack to cool completely before frosting.
+9. Cool the cake in the pan for 10 minutes, then transfer it to a wire rack to cool completely before frosting.

-9. Prepare frosting by beating softened cream cheese, powdered erythritol, cinnamon, vanilla extract, and Greek yogurt until smooth and creamy.
+10. For the frosting, beat the softened low-fat cream cheese, powdered erythritol or sugar substitute, cinnamon, vanilla extract, and Greek yogurt until smooth and creamy.

-10. Spread the cinnamon cream frosting evenly over the cooled cake with a spatula or knife.
+11. Spread the cinnamon cream frosting over the cooled cake with a small spatula or butter knife.

 Frequently Asked Questions